kaga/kaga.github.io/debugging-teams/_posts/2021-07-02-Debugging-Team.md

 > Writing software is a team sport, and we posit that the human factors involved have as much influence on the outcome as the technical factors.

 For simple program, it is possible for a single developer to come up with an idea and write the software.

-However, there is only so much a single person can do, especially when the software is a product, which involves much greater complexity[^2].
-Besides developers, there are tech lead, product owner, testers, engineering manager and marketing in a team.
+However, there is only so much a single person can do, especially when the software is being sold as a product, which involves much greater complexity[^2].

+For building software as a commerical product, besides developers, there are additional personal in the project that, do different jobs than writing code, but are equaly important.
+Such as tech lead, product owner, testers, engineering manager and marketing.

+### Bus Factor (noun)

-> Bus factor (noun): the number of people that need to get hit by a bus before your project is completely doomed.
+> the number of people that need to get hit by a bus before your project is completely doomed.

+Everyone in the team do different tasks so that developers can focus on writing great code.
+When the team get bigger and get more developers, work could be devided by each working on specific areas of the product.

-It is obvious a if there is only 1 developer holding a specific knowledge about the product, the bus factor here would be 1.
-However, it is possible that a large project failed because it was the marketing guy that hit by the bus.
+However, it is obvious to everyone it will be a major problem when there is only 1 developer holding a specific knowledge about the product.
+The bus factor in this case would be 1.
+The developer might not literally hit by a bus, but she could be taking personal time off, or decided to retired altogether.

+It is very obvious as well to alleviate this situation by training one or more developers up to share the responsiblitiy.

+However, it is also possible that a large project failed because it was the marketing guy that hit by the bus.

-## Build Superstar Team, ~~Not Team of Superstars~~
+### Build Superstar Team, ~~Not Team of Superstars~~

 > Geniuses still make mistakes, and having brilliant ideas and elite programming skills doesn't guarantee that your software will be a hit.